-Another issue is that the marginal worker might be more likely to respond to shocks in demand for specific skills.
+The marginal worker might also be more likely to respond to shocks in demand that are skill-specific.
 For example, the decline in demand for routine jobs in the manufacturing sector might not be compensated by the growth of employment in the service sector if mobility across occupations is low.
 To test this hypothesis, we estimate: